 Referred to: The Law Enforcement and Public Safety Committee (Chairwoman Walter and Legislators Fabiano, Haynes, Heppner, and Parete)

-Legislators Kenneth J. Ronk and Mary Beth Maio, and Legislators Bruno, Corcoran, Fabiano, Haynes, Litts, Lopez, Roberts, and Wawro offer the following:
+Legislator Craig Lopez and Legislators Bruno, Corcoran, Fabiano, Haynes, Litts, Maio, Petit, Roberts, Ronk and Wawro offer the following:

-RESOLVED, the Clerk of the Ulster County Legislature shall forward copies of this resolution to Governor Andrew Cuomo, Assembly and Senate Majority and Minority Leaders, and all Ulster County elected Assemblymembers and Senators,
+RESOLVED, the Clerk of the Ulster County Legislature shall forward copies of this resolution to Governor Andrew Cuomo, Assembly and Senate Majority and Minority Leaders, Assembly and Senate Codes Committee Chairs, all Ulster County elected Assemblymembers and Senators,

 and move its adoption.